lovelypool/cardano_stuff/chronysettings.md

 rtcsync

 # Step the system clock instead of slewing it if the adjustment is larger than
-# 0.1 seconds, on any clock update.
+# one second, but only in the first three clock updates.
 makestep 0.1 -1

 # Get TAI-UTC offset and leap seconds from the system tz database.